-- A. Some Over The Counter (OTC) products are covered for members.
-A written prescription is required for OTC products. - B. Drug Products not listed in the Formulary at www.nhpri.org, are not covered. - C. Any drug products used for cosmetic purposes are not covered. - D. Experimental drug products, or any drug products used in an experimental manner are not covered. - E. Replacement of lost or stolen medications will be covered on a case by case basis. - F. Drug products failing industry-standard patient safety screens will not be dispensed at the pharmacy without further information from the prescriber.
+- A. Some Over-the-Counter (OTC) products are covered for members.
+A written prescription is required for OTC products to be covered. - B. Drug Products not listed in the Formulary at www.nhpri.org are not covered. - C. Any drug products used for cosmetic purposes is not covered. - D. Experimental drug products, or any drug products used in an experimental manner, are not covered. - E. Replacement of lost or stolen medications will be covered on a case by case basis. - F. Infertility treatments are not covered - G. Unless otherwise stated, dispensed quantities are limited to one month's supply. - H. Formulary coverage is dependent on state and federal requirements. - I. Some Non Formulary Medications are subject to Quantity Limitations and these products will be specified in a document posted on Neighborhood's website for reference. - ${\sf J}$.
+Drug products failing industry-standard patient safety screens will not be dispensed at the pharmacy without further information from the prescriber.